P-torsion monodromy representations of elliptic curves over geometric function fields: Hyperbolic properties of

-Let so that It follows by looking at the imaginary part of $Mi$ that and thus each of $c,d$ are at most $e^{R/2}$.
-Using the distance formula on the upper half plane we have
+Let so that It follows by looking at the imaginary part of $M\cdot i$ that and thus each of $c,d$ is at most $e^{R/2}$.
+Using the distance formula on the upper half-plane we have

 and thus which from equation \eqref{real} gives and Now, using $ad-bc=1$ we get so that and similarly for $b$.